 There are more people living in the Carroll St / 1st Ave S neighborhood employed as sales and service workers (20.9%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Carroll St / 1st Ave S neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Carroll St / 1st Ave S neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 20.9% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.6% of all neighborhoods in America.

 Renter-occupied real estate is dominant in the Carroll St / 1st Ave S neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.